-If you are researching a particular person, church or other topic relating to the United Church in Saskatchewan, the Archives may be able to help direct your search.
-Contact us, at email@example.com, and we will point you in the right direction.
+If you are researching a particular person, church or other topic relating to the United Church in Saskatchewan, we may be able to help.
+Check the online Memory Sask for some of our published lists and background information.
+You can also e-mail us for assistance.

-For more information, click here: Research Access to Archival Records.
+For more information and tips, click here: Research and In-person Access to Archival Records.

 NOTE: Not all records are open to the public.
-In keeping with privacy policies and legislation, some records containing personal information may not be viewed in person – this applies to most baptism, marriage and burial registers created from 1920 onwards.
+We restrict access to some records, in order to protect the personal information of individuals.
+This applies to most baptism, marriage and burial registers created from 1923 onwards.

-If your research involves United Church congregations outside of Saskatchewan, you may wish to consult another United Church Archives.
-For a full listing, see the United Church of Canada Archives Network.
+If your research relates to United Church congregations outside of Saskatchewan, you may wish to consult the United Church of Canada Archives Circle.

-For information on other Saskatchewan-based archives, you can visit the website of the Saskatchewan Council for Archives and Archivists (SCAA), at www.scaa.sk.ca.
+For other archives in the province, you can check the Saskatchewan Council for Archives and Archivists (SCAA) member list.

 Transferring Records to Archives

-When records are no longer used by a congregation, presbytery, or other church body, they may be eligible for transfer to the Region Archives.
-If you are looking after these records, we recommend you take the following steps prior to sending any records in:
+When records are no longer used by a congregation or other church body, they may be eligible for transfer to the Region archives.
+If you are looking after these records, we recommend you follow the steps below.

 - Identify what records you have and determine which should go to the archives.
 For some guidance in making these decisions, click here: What do the Archives Want? (for congregational records).

 - Make a preliminary list of the records you would like to send to the archives.
-For a template (Word format), click here: Preliminary Inventory.
-For more detailed information and examples, click here: Guidelines for Submitting Records.
+You can use this template (Word format): Preliminary Inventory.
+For more detailed information and examples, go to Guidelines for Submitting Records.

-When the records have been organized and the list reviewed by the Archives, complete the transfer form applicable to you (this will require Board approval, in some cases):
+When the records have been organized and the list reviewed by the Archives, complete the transfer form applicable to you.

-- For congregational or pastoral charge records – Transfer of Congregational Records (this does not apply to churches that closed before the records were transferred);
+Active congregations or pastoral charges should use the Transfer of Congregational Records form – board approval may be required.
+(This does not apply to churches that closed before the records were transferred.)

-Lastly, fill-in the Receipt of Records for Appraisal form before or when you bring the records to the Region Archives office.
+Deliver records to the Region Archives office and fill-in the Receipt of Records for Appraisal form (or include the already completed form with the transfer).
 This form must be completed for all records received by the Archives.